pop-os/shell/README.md

 ### Inner and Outer Gaps

 Gaps improve the aesthetics of tiled windows, and make it easier to grab the edge of a specific window.
 We've decided to add support for inner and outer gaps, and made these settings configurable in the extension's popup menu.

+### Hiding Window Title Bars

+Windows with server-side decorations may have their title bars completely hidden, resulting in additional screen real estate for your applications, and a visually cleaner environment.
+This feature can be toggled in the extension's popup menu.
+Windows can be moved with the mouse by holding `Super` when clicking and dragging a window to another location.
+Windows may be closed by pressing GNOME's default `Super` + `W` shortcut.

 ---